-Welcome to the website for Whitfield County Schools.
-We hope the consistent design across all of our websites help you find the news and information you need.
-If you need help, just click the Website Feedback link at the bottom right of every page.
-These are a few of the most common items visitors look for on our website.
+Welcome to Whitfield County Schools!
+We hope you are able to find the news and information you seek.
+If you need help, click the Website Feedback link at the bottom right of every page.
+To help you get started, here are a few of the most common items visitors look for on our website.

-When you want to share good news about Whitfield County Schools on social media, be sure to use the hashtag #onewhitfield.
+When you share good news about Whitfield County Schools on social media, be sure to use the hashtag #onewhitfield.
 Enjoy the site!